 - Cambridge should work to understand both the barriers facing and possibilities for those not benefiting from the post-factory economy.
-The City needs to develop an approach to employ this group. - Changing economic conditions are reducing the size of the middle class in the city and lowering the quality of life for those middle-income residents who remain. - Cambridge should track local purchasing power parity (PPP), which provides a measure of economic equity. - Business Partnerships - The City should work jointly with both small and large businesses when developing sector policies, so all sides can work together to create the most mutually beneficial regulations possible. - Cambridge should encourage new businesses to develop the land around them in a manner that will benefit the greater public. - Job Training - The City should support vocational training for locally relevant skill-building like coding.
+The city needs to develop an approach to employ this group. - Changing economic conditions are reducing the size of the middle class in the city and lowering the quality of life for those middle-income residents who remain. - Cambridge should track local purchasing power parity (PPP), which provides a measure of economic equity.

+• Business Partnerships

+- The city should work jointly with both small and large businesses when developing sector policies, so all sides can work together to create the most mutually beneficial regulations possible. - Cambridge should encourage new businesses to develop the land around them in a manner that will benefit the greater public.

+Job Training

+- The city should support vocational training for locally relevant skill-building like coding.
 Job training programs must teach skills which are marketable.
 These programs should focus on lower-income youth, recent immigrants, and residents who speak English as a second language.
-The high school should provide skills-based programming tailored for students who want careers that do not require a college education. - Businesses might partner with the City to develop training programs. - Second language programs would provide a valuable skill-building opportunity for all residents. - The City could run a program to train bilingual high school students as interpreters for community events and meetings. - The residents who most need training and work are not connected to existing development, training, and job opportunities.
-There are not enough training programs overall, and those who know about the existing training programs are normally already in privileged positions. - Large Businesses - Big business brings benefits and limitations, which both need to be considered.
+The high school should provide skills-based programming tailored for students who want careers that do not require a college education. - Businesses might partner with the city to develop training programs. - Second language programs would provide a valuable skill-building opportunity for all residents. - The city could run a program to train bilingual high school students as interpreters for community events and meetings. - The residents who most need training and work are not connected to existing development, training, and job opportunities.
+There are not enough training programs overall, and those who know about the existing training programs are normally already in privileged positions.

+Large Businesses

+- Big business brings benefits and limitations, which both need to be considered.
 Big businesses are increasing the cost of housing and office space, changing homes into offices due to the lack of affordable office space, turning small businesses into collaborative office spaces, and limiting the diversity of local businesses.
-On the other hand, large businesses are central to Cambridge's economy and development.
-With planning and a cohesive vision, Cambridge could ensure that big business benefits the city and control its drawbacks. - Programs could be created, or requirements established, that help local unemployed or underemployed residents work at some of the new bigger business.
-Those organizations could identify positions that are suitable for these underserved individuals, instead of hiring typical applicants. - The Regional Context - Cambridge should work to understand and then capitalize upon its role in the regional economy and to develop an integrated regional economic development strategy.
-The City should lead other municipalities to jointly develop the greater regional economy.
+On the other hand, large businesses are central to Cambridge' economy and development.
+With planning and a cohesive vision, Cambridge could ensure that big business' benefits improve the city and control their drawbacks. - o Programs could be created, or requirements established, that help local unemployed or underemployed residents work at some of the new bigger business.
+Those organizations could identify positions that are suitable for these underserved individuals, instead of hiring typical applicants.

+The Regional Context

+- Cambridge should work to understand and then capitalize upon its role in the regional economy and to develop an integrated regional economic development strategy.
+The city should lead other municipalities to jointly develop the greater regional economy. - Cambridge has a too many regulations, which make it a less attractive city in which to start a business when compared with neighboring municipalities.

+Service Provisions

+- The city should provide social services to help people with limited economic opportunity.
+Specifically, the city could provide free community college and salary equity workshops and coaching on negotiation for specific community members similar to the women-focused negotiation courses provided by the city of Boston. - o The city should stabilize the price of electricity through a municipal provision program; provide free Internet to help residents with all things job-related including training, communication and the search for employment; and supplement the earned income tax credit (EITC) for low-income residents. - Cambridge, especially the Community Development Department, could provide internships to high school students to provide them exposure to skill-based fields like architecture and planning.

+Small Businesses